This country-specific Q&A provides an overview to merger control laws and regulations that may occur in China.

 A business operator's turnover shall include the incomes obtained by the business operator from the sales of products and the provision of services in the previous accounting year, net of relevant taxes and surcharges.
 The turnover "within China" means incomes obtained from the buyers who are located within China.
 It includes the business operator's export of products or services into China, but excludes its export of products or services from China to other countries or regions.
 The global turnover includes the turnover within China.

-The turnover of a business operator participating in the concentration shall be the sum of the consolidated turnover of all the entities controlled by the ultimate controlling entity of the business operator, excluding the turnovers derived from the internal transactions between the entities controlled by the same ultimate controlling entity.
+The turnover of a business operator participating in the concentration shall be the sum of the consolidated turnover of all the entities controlled by the ultimate controlling person of the business operator, excluding the turnovers derived from the internal transactions between the entities controlled by the same ultimate controlling person.

 Specifically, the turnover of an individual business operator participating in the concentration shall be the sum of the turnovers of the following business operators: